 Figure 1 – Stripped Bolt & Nut Connection

 Figure 2 – Ultrasonic Torque-Tension Test

-In closing, companies like Amazon are changing the way products are bought and sold, and it is time for industrial distribution to take note.
-To stay relevant, fastener suppliers will either have to find a way to be cost competitive with internet sales models, or offer services that truly add value to their customers.
-With dedicated fastener engineers going the way of the dodo bird, finding a way to provide joint design, validation, and troubleshooting should be of particular value.
+Companies like Amazon are changing the way products are bought and sold and it is time for industrial distribution to take note.
+To stay relevant, fastener suppliers will either have to find a way to be cost-competitive with internet sales models or offer services that truly add value to their customers.
+With dedicated fastener engineers going the way of the dodo bird, finding a way to provide joint design, validation and troubleshooting should be of particular value.
 So ask yourself, do you know where your fasteners are?

 ** This article originally appeared in the Sept/Oct 2017 issue of the American Fastener Journal